Change request

 Rejection details will be removed

-Selected stages in the processing cycle allow the status of the change request to be reverted back one stage, for example, from Being implemented to In planning.
+At some stages in the processing cycle, the status of the change request can be reverted one stage, for example, from Being implemented to In planning.
 There can, however, be consequences in doing so.
 Ensure you’re aware of these consequences before acting.

 Tables used